MidCentral actively seeks Māori into our workforce to reflect the community we serve.

 If so this could be the position for you, joining our established team of psychiatrists, a consultant behavioural paediatrician, registrars and nursing and allied health colleagues at MidCentral.

-The service has embarked on a significant redevelopment programme in the past several years and in May 2018 a new leadership structure was introduced to lead further development of an integrated range of well-connected services along with our NGO partners in our community.
+The service has embarked on a significant redevelopment programme in the past several years and as a result a new leadership structure was introduced to lead further development of an integrated range of well-connected services along with our NGO partners in our community.

 We provide comprehensive community-based mental health services including: